 Can most of the things we buy really be the result of the behaviour and opinions of other people, whether openly or through covert imitation?
 This challenges conventional thinking about how people make decisions and common assumptions that most market research is based upon.
 However, many of these are false assumptions so isn’t it about time we looked at the data and came up with a model of human decision making that doesn’t neglect social influence?

 In the book I’ll Have What She’s Having by Mark Earls, Alex Bentley and Michael O’Brien the authors assert that social learning (imitating other people) is the engine for the spread of culture, behaviour and new ideas.
 The basic premise is nothing new.
 ‘Herd behaviour’ was first popularised a hundred years ago by Wilfred Trotter in his book Instincts of the Herd in peace and war (1914).

 However, more recently the economists Thaler and Sunstein suggested that social influence is important because most people learn from other people and it is one of the most effective ways to nudge behaviour.

 They noted that in Jonestown an entire population committed suicide due the power of social influence.
 That teenage girls are more likely to become pregnant if they see other teenagers having children.
 But also obesity, academic effort of students, broadcasting fads and the behaviour of US federal judges have all been found to be heavily influenced by their peers.

 Is it a co-incidence that we buy so many of the same brands as our parents and have adopted some of their behaviours’ and phrases?
 Some of these preferences change as a result of friends, partners, colleagues, and others in our social networks.
 But who were they influenced by?
 Our personal belief system is also the result of interactions with other people.
-We largely rely on people we respect and trust rather than actively seeking experiences to form our beliefs.
+We largely rely on people we respect and trust (see authority) rather than actively seeking experiences to form our beliefs.